iWriteGigs

 C Intentional acts and incompetence

-D Lack of competence and fees only
+D Lack of competence, fees, communication, and substance abuse

 Question #11

-A Paralegals cannot be named in a malpractice suit because the lawyer is ultimately responsible for their work.
+B Paralegals cannot be named in a malpractice suit because the lawyer is ultimately responsible for their work.

 C Paralegals may be named in malpractice suits